Share this article

 Mandatory Climate Reporting Legislation

 Following two rounds of consultation in 2023, in early 2024 the Australian Treasury released the Exposure Draft of the legislative framework.
-This will implement disclosure requirements by referring to the AASB standards with the new Australian Sustainability Reporting Standards (ASRS).
+This will implement disclosure requirements by referring to the ASRS standards.
 The release of the Exposure Draft of the legislative framework is a welcome step in helping reporting entities prepare for their first reporting period, which for Group 1 begins in the first reporting period on or after 1 July 2024.

 In this article we break down the key information around Australia’s climate disclosures policy.

-Draft legislation on mandatory climate-related financial disclosures – at a glance
+Exposure draft legislation on climate-related financial disclosures – at a glance

-Deep dive into the draft legislation on climate-related financial disclosures
+Deep dive into the exposure draft legislation on climate-related financial disclosures

 Large entities that are required to report under Chapter 2M of the Corporations Act 2001 (Cth) (Corporations Act) will be required to publish climate-related disclosures depending on which group they fall under.